 Typora will give you a seamless experience as both a reader and a writer.
 It removes the preview window, mode switcher, syntax symbols of markdown source code, and all other unnecessary distractions.

 Do you use Markdown?
-What is your favorite Markdown editor, let me know on Twitter and as always thanks for reading!
+What is your favourite Markdown editor, please let me know on Twitter and as always, thanks for reading!